 Figure 5.
 Optimal Fee Distribution.
 Note, another right tailed distribution.
 Most optimal increases are between 0 and 4000 MilliSatoshi's.

 What does this mean for our optimizing our node?
 Leaving the routing fee at zero produces no income.
 Exactly what fee we should start will depend on several factors.
 Where our node fits into the Lightning Network plays a part in routing algorithm.
 Establishing channels with active nodes will help improve our nodes position to charge a higher fee.
 Maintaining an active node will help decrease failed transaction rate.
 Keeping liquidity in the node also improves volume performance.
 Nodes that are not adequately funded cannot forward payments behind their own channel liquidity.

+While it will take some time to establish our node and collect enough private data to analyze performance, analysis of the simulation data serves as a roadmap for the initial priorities and direction.
+Rather than maximize the number of transactions on our node, we can set forth to maximize the daily income rather than transactions.

+Capital and liquidity can be challenging to raise, the good news is that a multiple linear regression shows that channel capacity is not as significant as fees and connections.